Qubit-Coding-Center-QCC/Levels/README.md

 There are a number of tools that are widely used to make the programming process easier, faster, and more efficient.
 Topics covered in this level include terminals and shell scripting, vim, command-line environments, version control, and more.

+ ## Level 5 (MERN Technology Stack)

- ## Level 5 (Software Development)
+ ## Level 6 (Software Development the Full-Cycle)
 At this level, students will be put into groups.
 Each group will be developing a different complete web application.
 The application will be developed using the MERN Stack.
-MERN is the acronym for MongoDB, Express JS, React JS, and Node JS.

 Students during this level will be introduced to: